mwijnands/PluploadMvc/README.md

         </handlers>
     </system.webServer>

-This `HttpHandler` can be used to handle file uploads from Plupload.
+This `HttpHandler` can be used to handle file uploads from [Plupload](http://plupload.com).
 To be able to retrieve the uploaded files later, **you need to pass the HttpHandler a reference in the form of a Guid** (this will soon be a string in v0.3.0 for more flexibility).
-So the url option passed to the plupload constructor should be something like this:
+So in javascript, the url option passed to the plupload.Uploader constructor should be something like this:

     var uploader = new plupload.Uploader({
         // ...